What’s holding mobile app developers back from Flutter?

 What’s so special about Flutter?

-Single codebase for two platforms
+Single Source Code for two platforms

 Support for multiple devices

-The new tool supports unit, functional, and UI testing that is accompanied by detailed documentation.
+Flutter expedites all manner of testing which in turn means quicker development time.
+Flutter tools support unit, functional, and UI testing that is accompanied by detailed documentation.
 Widget testing allows running UI tests quickly and effectively.
 In addition, Flutter Driver class allows driving the application in another process and delivers different useful methods to test user interaction and interface of the app.